-Benton, Hawthorne, and Issacs’ (hereafter “BHI”) important paper is perhaps the most powerful challenge to skeptical theism in print; skeptical theists ignore it at their own peril.
+Benton, Hawthorne, and Issacs’ (hereafter “BHI”) important article is perhaps the most powerful challenge to skeptical theism in print; skeptical theists ignore it at their own peril.
 While it addresses many different forms of skeptical theism, I will limit myself to their comments on Bergmann’s version.
-A happy byproduct of my analysis of their critique is that the nature of skeptical theism is made more perspicuous and, I claim, harder to resist.
+BHI (rightly) claim that skeptical theists must clarify what property of the goods that we know of is relevant in respect to representativeness in evaluating arguments from evil.
+However, they argue, the property that Bergmann identifies as being relevant is problematic: they claim that—if the relevant property is the one that Bergmann suggests—the question of whether the goods that we know of are representative amounts to the question of whether there are any unknown goods that justify God in allowing evil.
+But if this is the case then (i) skeptical theism does not add anything to discussions about arguments from evil, and (ii) the scope of skeptical theism has been critically narrowed.
+If BHI are correct in thinking that whether the goods we know of are representative is contingent on whether there is an unknown good that justifies God in allowing evil, then (i) follows since the main issue in arguments from evil is whether there is such a good, and this means that talk of ‘representativeness’ is just a new way of talking about an old problem.
+And (ii) follows since theists who think that they know of a good that justifies God in allowing evil will not endorse ST1-3 (their knowledge of a good that justifies God in allowing evil means that their knowledge of goods is representative in the above sense), and atheists (or even theists) who find arguments from evil to be powerful will not assent to ST1-3 (since, to find the argument powerful, they must think that there is (at least probably) no good that justifies God in allowing evil, and this means that their knowledge of goods is representative in the above sense).
+In this section, I will argue that BHI’s argument rests on a dubious understanding of what property is relevant in respect to representativeness, and will suggest a more plausible candidate.
+A happy byproduct of my analysis is that the nature of skeptical theism is made more perspicuous and, I claim, harder to resist.

 3.1 What Skeptical Theism is Not

 In the previous section, I outlined what skeptical theism is: it is the affirmation of monotheism and ST1-3.
 However, skeptical theism is often characterized as something more than this: some suggest that skeptical theists hold that we do not know of a good that justifies God in allowing evil.
 For example, BHI say that “[s]keptical theists are willing to grant that no goods we know of justify horrendous evils.”
 But this is incorrect.
 Proponents of skeptical theism are simply not committed to this.
 Indeed, as Bergmann makes clear, ST3 entails that a good that we know of might justify horrendous evils; that is, there may be some entailment relation that we are unaware of that makes it such that some good G that we know of entails horrendous evils E, and that G is better than E and could not be obtained in any other way.
 If this is the case, then we do know of a G that justifies E, it is just that we do not recognize it as such.
 The skeptical theist does not necessarily rule out this possibility.
-So BHI have mischaracterized skeptical theism from the start; a skeptical theist does not (necessarily) concede that we know of no G that justifies E.
+So BHI have mischaracterized skeptical theism; a skeptical theist does not (necessarily) concede that we know of no G that justifies E.